jtanx/fontforge/doc/sphinx/ui/menus/elementmenu.rst

    .. object:: Transform...

-      :doc:`In the Font and Outline Views this brings up the transform dialog <transform>`.
+      :doc:`In the Font and Outline Views this brings up the transform dialog </ui/dialogs/transform>`.
       This provides the standard linear transformations you expect to have available (rotation, scaling, translation, skewing).